NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system_dynamic_data.md

 add_component!(omib_sys, dyn_gen, static_gen)
 ```

-Then we can simply export our system data such that it can be later read as:
+Once the data is created, we can export our system data such that it can be reloaded later:

 ```julia
 to_json(omib_sys, "YOUR_DIR/omib_sys.json")
 ```

-## System with Dynamic Inverter: Data creation
+## Example with Dynamic Inverter

 We will now create a three bus system with one inverter and one generator.
 In order to do so,
-we will parse the following `ThreebusInverter.raw` network:
+we will parse the following file `ThreebusInverter.raw`:

 ```raw
 0, 100, 33, 0, 0, 60  / 24-Apr-2020 19:28:39 - MATPOWER 7.0.1-dev